 This work was funded by Tshwane University of Technology, Department of Research and Innovation, under PostDoctoral Scholarship fund (2014/2015).
-The authors would like to extend there since appreciation to the editorial board and the three annonymous reviewers for their valuable suggestions.
+The authors would like to extend there since appreciation to the editorial board and the three annonymous reviewers for their valuable suggestions that improved the manuscript.